TheOdinProject/curriculum/html_css/v2/main-course/positioning.md

 Fixed elements are also removed from the normal flow of the document and are positioned relative to the _viewport_.
 You basically use top, right bottom and left properties to position it, and it will stay there as the user scrolls.
 This is especially useful for things like navigation bars.

 ### Sticky Positioning
+Sticky elements will act like normal elements until you scroll past them, then they start behaving like fixed elements.
+They are also not taken out of the normal flow of the document.
+It might sound confusing, but checking out the behavior of <a href="https://codepen.io/dudleystorey/pen/yNxPRy">this</a> example might clear things up for you.

 ### Assignment

 ### Additional Resources